projectcs13/workflow/README.md

 ![create a new branch](images/cool-feature.png)

 This is your working branch.
-For more info of how to use git in your work (commit, add etc.), RTFM ;)
+For more info of how to use git in your work (commit, add etc.), read the manual.

 Once you are ready for code review, you need to push your branch up to github.
 To do this you simply right-click on your repository in the git view and choose "push to upstream"

 Now your branch is on github and you want someone to review it and merge it with the develop branch.
 Goto to the repository on github and choose pull request > create pull request.
-Make sure the pull request you create concewrns YOUR branch and develop
+Make sure the pull request you create concerns YOUR branch and develop

 ![pull requests](images/pullreq.png)